wjglerum/quarkus-ai-agent-workshop/step-02-chatbot/README.md

 We use `@SessionScoped` to make sure the service is only created once per session to have a dedicated chat per session.

-Next, checkout the code in the `ChatBotWebSocket` class how to connect to the chatbot to a websocket.
+Next, check out the code in the `ChatBotWebSocket` class how to connect to the chatbot to a websocket.
 Here you can personalize the welcome message.

 ```java